JaredYoshi/shopium-launcher/README.md

 ## FAQ

 1. When the launcher is going to be released?<br>
-R: idk, sometimes unexected events forces me to move the release of stuff, so, maybe it will be released between july 10-25.
+R: idk, sometimes unexected events forces me to move the release of stuff, so, maybe it will be released between october 10-25.

 2. It will include a installer? <br>
 R: yeah, the installer design will be similar to the [roblox one](https://i.redd.it/yqk4niwbqv5z.png)